 I would only give it twice daily for the three days and think 1 pill would be enough

 Please reconsider using tramadol for pain in animals.
 It causes severe anxiety and panting.
 Worse is when owners see the panting they think pain and give more tramadol.
-Since it is human drug, try it yourselves prior to administering it to animals, that will offer owners clinical test.
-Vets over-prescribe this drug due to manufacturer low cost.
-Gabapentin and high dose (1000mg+) MSM/Chrondrontin, and NSAIDS (if inflammation) works wonderfully.
+Vets over-prescribe this drug due to manufacturers low cost.
+Gabapentin and high dose (1000mg+) MSM/Chrondrontin, and NSAIDS (if inflammation) work wonderfully.

 - Tramadol Information for Consumers